Harvard-IACS/2024-AC215/README.md

    - Understand the concept of containerization using tools like Docker, and how they differ from virtual machines.
    ​
 4. **Data Pipelines, Dask, & Cloud Storage:**
-   - Learn to create efficient data workflows, use Dask for parallel computing, and understand how cloud storage solutions fit into the MLOps ecosystem.
+   - Learn to create efficient data workflows, use Dask for parallel computing, and understand how cloud storage solutions fit into the LLMMLOps ecosystem.
    ​
 5. **TF Data and TF Records:**
    - Dive into TensorFlow-specific methods for data ingestion and management, ensuring efficient data preprocessing and storage for your models.